Julie Roberts (album)

-Julie Roberts is the debut album from American country music artist Julie Roberts.
+Julie Roberts is the debut studio album by American country music artist Julie Roberts.
 Released in 2004 on Mercury Nashville Records, the album produced three singles for Roberts on the Billboard country charts.
 "Break Down Here" was the only one of these singles to reach Top 40, peaking at 18.
 The second and third singles, "The Chance" and "Wake Up Older", reached No. 47 and No. 46, respectively.
 The album has been certified gold by the Recording Industry Association of America (RIAA).

 "Break Down Here" was previously recorded by Trace Adkins as "I'd Sure Hate to Break Down Here" on his 2003 album Comin' On Strong, while "No Way Out" was previously released as a single by Suzy Bogguss from her 1996 album Give Me Some Wheels.
 Additionally, Jann Browne previously released "You Ain't Down Home" as a single from her 1990 album Tell Me Why.